Atriumboks smal

 If you are declared study inactive, your SU will stop the following month.
 You can be declared study active again when you have obtained ECTS, after which you will have to apply for SU again.

-You can apply for additional clips if you are ill for a longer period of time.
-It is a precondition for getting additional clips that you were delayed in your studies because of the illness, and that you received SU when the delay occurred.
+You can apply for additional clips if you are ill for a period of time, causing you to be delayed.
+It is a precondition for getting additional clips that you were delayed in your studies due to special circumstances and that you received SU when the delay occurred.

 For example if you have your thesis deadline postponed, you will not automatically receive your SU grants in the extended period.

-The SU employers at ITU will approve or decline your application for prolonged SU, depending on whether you live up to the conditions for receiving SU grants as described above.
+The SU employers at ITU will approve or decline your application for prolonged SU, depending on whether you live up to the conditions for receiving SU and if you still have SU clips.

 If you are going abroad to study and have to pay tuition fee to your university abroad, you may apply for an SU scholarship to cover your expenses.